nakhli/MonkeyOrm/README.md

     });
 ```

-By default, one object at a time is read from the provided set and inserted in the database.
-In order to tune performance/bandwidth more elements can be loaded and inserted at once through the `chunkSize` parameter.
+By default, one object at a time is read from the provided enumerable and inserted in the database.
+In order to tune memory usage vs network round-trips more elements can be loaded and inserted at once.
+This is controlled by the `chunkSize` parameter.

-In the following snippet, 100 objects are loaded and inserted at a time —in the same query— from the provided enumerable to the database.
+In the following snippet, 100 objects are loaded and inserted at once —in the same query— from the provided enumerable to the database.
 ```csharp
 connection.SaveBatch("Users", LoadDataFromRemoteSource(), 100);
 ```